-Even better, Filter Manager caches the results of name query operations and shares the results amongst minifilter instances.
+Even better that the above: Filter Manager caches the results of name query operations and shares the results amongst Minifilter instances.
 Thus, if one filter queries the name for a given I/O request, other filters can benefit from the cached result.

 Given that the majority of file system filter drivers communicate with user mode, Filter Manager provides a nice Communication Port package for bi-directional communication.
 User mode applications can easily send messages to the minifilter, and the minifilter can easily send messages to user mode (with or without a response).

 Clearly a major goal in the creation of Filter Manager was to reduce the amount of boilerplate code in a filter.
-If every filter needs complex attachment code, then Filter Manager should handle that.
-If every filter is going to perform name queries, then Filter Manager should handle that.
-If every filter is going to communicate with user mode, then Filter Manager should handle that.
+If every Minifilter needs complex attachment code, then Filter Manager should handle that.
+If every Minifilter is going to perform name queries, then Filter Manager should handle that.
+If every Minifilter is going to communicate with user mode, then Filter Manager should handle that.

 Filter Manager is so well considered and so well executed, that it almost makes writing filters easy!
-A simple sample is only ~900 lines of code (mostly comments) and there are lots of examples provided on GitHub.
+A simple sample Minifilter is only about 900 lines of code (mostly comments) and there are lots of examples provided on GitHub.
 It’s all very approachable and, in fact, quite easy to get something demonstrably working in a short period of time.